A-Chicharito-S/A-Chicharito-S.github.io/_posts/2021-11-24-keras-jewelries.md

 </head>

-After making a horrible mistake which makes a two-week experimental effort nothing, I start to think maybe it's time to summarize some typical coding skills as well as reminders for **Keras**
+After making a horrible mistake which makes a two-week experiment nothing, I start to think maybe it's time to summarize some typical coding skills as well as some reminders for **Keras**

 ### 1. Wrap in function instead of sub-classing